0x7f9/xauto/README.md

 Currently, the API provides:

-- `waitForReady()` — waits until the page is fully loaded, and no pending JS requests are active.
-Does not account for fetch() yet.
+- `waitForReady()` — waits for full document readiness and 70% of network requests to complete.
 - Injection state tracking via `data-injected` attribute
 - Safe reinjection on navigation or dynamic DOM reloads
-- window._xautoAPI is frozen and hidden from enumeration
+- Code is frozen and hidden from enumeration

 ### Driver Pool Management
 ```python